 Whilst there are a lot of similarities in the requirements, the specific types of forms needed to be filled out are different for each structure.
 All, however, are provided by the SEC.
 Likewise, the Resident Agent required for both Representative Office and Branch Office, in a way, is the counterpart of the Board of Directors of a Domestic Corporation.

 Another clear distinction between these two entity types is the requirement for the Branch Office to purchase and maintain a certain amount of government securities during the entire duration of the Branch Office’s existence in the Philippines.
 This is likely because the Branch Office is expected to gain revenue from the domestic Philippine market whereas the Representative Office is not allowed to earn any revenue and must be fully subsidized by its parent company.

 With all of these differences, one thing remains the same for both structures: the local permitting with various local government units (LGUs).
 In the Philippines, apart from the main company license with the SEC, all registered entities must also obtain different permits from various LGUs.
 This final stage of the company registration process can eat between 1 to 2 months depending on the city where the business address is located.

 Whether you are setting up a Branch Office or a Representative Office, doing business in the Philippines is definitely something exciting.
 With a strong consumer market, and a highly skilled and educated labor market, starting a sustainable business in the Philippines is definitely possible.
 The Philippines is also a strategic location to expand to other ASEAN countries.

-Still confused whether to register a Branch Office or a Representative Office?
+Still confused about whether to register a Branch Office or a Representative Office?
 Contact us now.
-Book an initial consultation with one of our experts via email@example.com or give us a call at +63 (02) 8540-9623.
+Book an initial consultation with one of our experts via firstname.lastname@example.org or give us a call at +63 (02) 8540-9623.